ACS Award In Analytical Chemistry

-He began his independent research career as an assistant professor of chemistry at Indiana University, Bloomington, in 1976.
-He was promoted to associate professor and full professor in 1982 and 1985, respectively.
-In 1989, he moved to UNC.
+In 1969, he joined the faculty at the University of Georgia as an assistant professor.
+He was promoted to associate professor in 1975.
+Since 1977, he has been a chemistry professor at the University of Minnesota.

-Wightman has received many awards, including the Chemical Instrumentation and Electrochemistry Awards from the ACS Division of Analytical Chemistry, the Faraday Medal from the Electrochemistry Group of the Royal Society of Chemistry, and the R. N. Adams Award in Bioanalytical Chemistry from the Pittsburgh Conference.
+Among Carr's honors are the Benedetti-Pichler Award, which he received in 1990 from the American Microchemical Society; the Eastern Analytical Symposium Award in Analytical Chemistry in 1993; and the ACS Award in Chromatography in 1996.

-The award address will be delivered before the Division of Analytical Chemistry.
+Carr will deliver the award address before the Division of Analytical Chemistry.

 Join the conversation